|

 Illinois

-is in good restored condition.
-We have taken careful
+This Vehicle is in good restored condition.
+We have taken

-attention to try and note any identifiable markings on
+careful attention to try and note any identifiable

-the car.
+markings on the car.
 They are as follows.
-The wood interior is in
+The wood

+transmission.
 The head has been repaired.
-A professional auto appraisal
+A professional

-has recently been done on this vehicle.
-1.The very bottom
+auto appraisal has recently been done on this vehicle.

-of the oil pan which appears to be cast has 20006A
+1.The very bottom of the oil pan which appears to be cast

-imprinted 2.The Radiator says Rome Turney Radiator Co.,
+has 20006A imprinted 2.The Radiator says Rome Turney

-Rome NY.
-This is a round seal on the inside toward the
+Radiator Co., Rome NY.
+This is a round seal on the inside

-Carburetor is brass and says Zenith, Detroit Mich.
-USA US
+3.The Carburetor is brass and says Zenith, Detroit Mich.

 engine and says Driggs Seabury Ordnance Corp.
 Sharon,